-The Company's objectives for 2021 are to continue focusing on improved operations, equipment utilization, and technological improvements to benefit and enhance the Company's performance.
-The Company has seen a strong start to 2021 within the construction industry and expects to continue to see this impact in its quarterly results.
+The Company's objective for 2021 is to continue focusing on improved operations, equipment utilization, and technological advancements to benefit and enhance the Company's performance.
+The Company has seen a strong start to 2021 within the construction industry and through its third quarter results.
+The Company expects to continue to see this impact in the quarterly results as demand remains high.

-On a pro-forma basis, taking seasonality into account, management believes focused marketing activities, the addition of new product lines, leveling of raw material costs, and the focus on improving costs, should enable these targets to be achievable, but that will greatly depend on the ongoing and lasting impacts of the COVID-19 pandemic.
+On a pro-forma basis, taking seasonality into account, management believes focused marketing activities, the addition of new product lines, leveling of raw material costs, and the focus on improving costs, should enable these targets to be achievable, but that will depend on the ongoing significant fluctuations in lumber pricing, material shortages, and any lasting impacts of the COVID-19 pandemic.